prusnak/rusnak.io/_posts/2018-11-07-trezor-emulator-on-raspberry-pi.md

 ![trezor_raspi](/assets/trezor_raspi.jpg)

 You can even connect it (via WiFi) to the Trezor [web wallet](https://wallet.trezor.io) and use it like you would use a real thing!
 However, [the real Trezor](http://shop.trezor.io/) is faster and smaller.

-Also never use the emulator for storing any value, it's for testing only!
+**Never use the emulator for storing any value, it's intended for testing only!**

 So, what do we need to build this?